SamuelVeverka/Predicting-Titanic-Survivors--Random-Forest/README.md

 fix(train)
 ```

 It appears several variables are not helpful or atleast not helpful without manipulation or imputation.
 The ticket column appears to be nonsense at first sight.
-The values resemble modern ticket values.
+The ticket values resemble modern randomly generated ticket values.
 A lot of values appear to be missing.
-Perhaps insight can be gained, but it would likely be similar to insight provided by the Fare column.
+Perhaps insight can be gained from the ticket column, but it would likely be similar to insight provided by the Fare column.
 I will drop Cabin as well, as much data is missing.
 Finally, I will drop Names.
 There could definitely be useful information in the Names, as family names are tied to ancestral and cultural background, which, especially in the early 1900s, was tied to socio-economic status.
 However, quantifying that effect is beyond the scope of this script.

 The remaining variables appear to be easily related to survival rates.